Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Reporting the Attack to Officials

 If you got a phishing email or text message, report it.
-The information you give can help fight the scammers.
+The information you give can help fight scammers.

-Think about password attacks as tit-for-tat wars between cybercrooks and IT product designers and engineers.
-Security exploits get more effective, so software and hardware are developed to make attackers use more time and other resources to crack into your network.
-Attackers respond by designing exploits that are faster, stronger, or more unexpected than their previous efforts.
+Security exploits get more effective, so software and hardware are developed to make attackers use more time and resources to penetrate your network.
+Attackers respond by designing faster, stronger, or more unexpected exploits than their previous efforts.

 You can summarize the causes of these attacks in a word: humans, often the weak link in the security chain.
 In password attacks, human nature expresses itself in several ways.